department-of-veterans-affairs/abd-vro-skeleton-projects/README.md

-# abd-vro-skeleton-projects
+# python-skeleton
-Repo for skeletons for new VRO projects.
+Python skeleton project using Poetry for dependency management.

 ## How to use
 1. Copy-paste the skeleton directory into the desired location and rename the directory.
 2. Modify the `README.md` to show the project title and add any additional project information after the 'Getting Started' level 2 header.
 3. Modify the `pyproject.toml` to change the name of the application to the name of the project.
 4. Add more options to `build.gradle`, add the project to a `docker-compose.yml`, and add to repository's `settings.gradle`.
 5. Build and create your application!